Resources for New Members

 Joining a committee is not required of members, but there are excellent benefits to the member and the CAS that come from volunteering.
 There is no limit to the number of committees on which you serve.
 Each member knows their own work load and how much time he/she has to devote to committee work.
 The CAS does not want committee work to be a detriment to your work load.

-Every committee is different and requires a different time commitment.
-However, at a minimum, most committees hold conference calls (typically an hour in length) several times a year.
-Additional work/time may be required, depending on the activities of the committee.
-If a committee sounds interesting to you, simply contact Shelby Wolff (firstname.lastname@example.org) and he would be happy to answer any of your questions.
+Every volunteer group is different and requires a different time commitment.
+Most host hold conference calls (typically an hour in length) several times a year.
+Additional work/time may be required, depending on the activities of the group.
+If a working group, task force, committee, or other opportunity sounds interesting to you, simply contact Shelby Wolff (firstname.lastname@example.org) or Mikey Bevarelli (email@example.com) and they would be happy to answer any of your questions.